Aworldc/Npax/README.md

         <img width="200" src="light.png">
     </picture>

-An npm client with an emphasis on scripting and offline usage, written in rust.
+An npm client with an emphasis on scripting and offline usage, that's written in rust.
 </div>

 ## Features/Roadmap